Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 ### Configuration Options - Version
 From the Version tab:

-* Vendor: Select the Vebdor to which the new version of a Product relates
+* Vendor: Select the Vendor to which the new version of a Product relates
 * Product: Select the Product, from the Vendors Products to which the New Version relates
 * New Version: Add the New Version Name

-Choose Create To add the Version to the list of defined Versions for the specific Product..
+Choose Create To add the Version to the list of defined Versions for the specific Product.

 ### Edit and Delete Vendors, Products, and Versions